ClearFox logoClearFox

 5. 5

 Go to OAuth consent screen.
 Under Audience, select Internal if your organization uses Google Workspace — this removes the “Google hasn’t verified this app” warning entirely.
 If you only see External (personal Gmail account), you must add every Google account you plan to connect to ClearFox under Test users.
-Without this, connecting that account in Admin → OAuth Accounts will fail with a 403 error.
+Without this, connecting that account in Admin → OAuth will fail with a 403 error.
 Up to 100 test users are allowed.

 6. 6